makerinc/omniauth-magento/README.md

 #### User model & table

-Make sure you have the columns
+Here's an example of useful Magento information you can store in your `User` table once you have created these columns:
 * `email`
 * `first_name`
 * `last_name`